6420 Wilshire Blvd., Ste. 200

 The following are all possible outcomes:

 A manufacturer may sometimes be persuaded to replace a lemon vehicle.
 This is unusual.
 Motorcycle manufacturers are more likely than automobile manufacturers to consent to a replacement.
-Even if your lemon is spanking new when you buy it, another model year is almost certain to come out before any legal action is taken.
+Even if your lemon is brand spanking new when you buy it, another model year is almost certain to come out before any legal action is taken.
 In this instance, you generally obtain a vehicle with a newer model year than your lemon.
-Lemons from 2021 can be replaced with 2023 models in the hope that the issues with that model have been resolved during that period.
+Lemons from 2021 can be replaced with 2023 models in hopes that the issues with that model have been resolved during that period.

 This is the best-case and most common situation for many individuals dealing with lemon law cases.
 A customer who purchases a Dodge and has nothing but problems with it is typically delighted to receive a refund and walk away.
 The customer can then use the funds from the refund to buy a completely different car.
 In this case, the vehicle is returned to the manufacturer or dealership.